sagemath/sage/src/doc/en/installation/source.rst

 Here are some of the more commonly used variables affecting the build process:

-.. envvar:: MAKE
+.. envvar:: MAKEFLAGS

-  One useful setting for this variable when building Sage is ``MAKE='make -jNUM'`` to tell the ``make`` program to run ``NUM`` jobs in parallel when building.
+  This variable can be set to tell the ``make`` program to build things in parallel.
+Set it to ``-jNUM`` to run ``NUM`` jobs in parallel when building.
-  Note that some Sage packages may not support this variable.

-  Some people advise using more jobs than there are CPU cores, at least if the system is not heavily loaded and has plenty of RAM; for example, a good setting for ``NUM`` might be between 1 and 1.5 times the number of cores.
-  In addition, the ``-l`` option sets a load limit: ``MAKE='make -j4 -l5.5``, for example, tells ``make`` to try to use four jobs, but to not start more than one job if the system load average is above 5.5.
+  Add ``-lNUM`` to tell make not to spawn more processes when the load exceeds ``NUM``.

+  A good value for this variable is ``MAKEFLAGS="-j$(nproc) -l$(nproc).5"`` on Linux and ``MAKEFLAGS="-j$(sysctl -n hw.ncpu) -l$(sysctl -n hw.ncpu).5"`` on
+  macOS.
+This instructs make to use all the execution threads of your CPU while bounding the load if there are other processes generating load.
+If your system does not have a lot of RAM, you might want to choose lower limits, if you have lots of RAM, it can sometimes be beneficial to set these limits slightly higher.

+  Note that some parts of the SageMath build system do not respect this variable, e.g., when ninja gets invoked, it figures out the number of processes to use on its own so the number of processes and the system load you see might exceed the number configured here.

   See the manual page for GNU ``make``: `Command-line options
   <https://www.gnu.org/software/make/manual/make.html#Options-Summary>`_
   and `Parallel building